Bringing your new puppy home

 As soon as you get home take your puppy outside to his/her toileting area.
 Ideally keep them out there until they wee and then tell them how completely wonderful they are!

-If they do have an accident inside don’t tell them off, just calmly clear it up using a
+If they do have an accident inside don’t tell them off, just calmly clear it up using a cleaner designed to neutralise the urine smell to avoid them going there again in the future.

 Don't leave them alone on their first night (or for several after that either).
 Your puppy will have been used to the warmth, comfort and sounds of their litter mates so being on their own will be very scary.
 Staying with them will give them comfort and help them to adjust to their new life with you.